 Faraday's Second Law

-It states that the magnitude of emf induced in the coil is equal to the rate of change of flux linkages with the coil.
-The flux linkages of the coil is the product of number of turns in the coil and flux associated with the coil.
+It states that the magnitude of emf induced in the coil is equal to the rate of change of flux that linkages with the coil.
+The flux linkage of the coil is the product of number of turns in the coil and flux associated with the coil.

 Faraday Law Formula